-If you are traveling with a small child, you should know that proper use of an approved child restraint system (CRS) enhances child safety on an aircraft.
-For this reason, ViaAir and the Federal Aviation Administration (FAA) strongly recommend that small children 2 years old and over who weigh under 40 lbs. be secured in an appropriate restraint device (when age applicable) when traveling by air.
-Bookings for traveling with a small child 2 years old or over can be made online being that they would need to occupy a seat.
+When traveling with a small child the proper use of an approved Child Restraint System (CRS) enhances a child’s safety while on an aircraft.
+For this reason, Via Airlines and the Federal Aviation Administration (FAA) strongly recommend that small children, those 2 or more years old, and those who weigh under 40 lbs. be secured in an appropriate restraint device (when age applicable) when traveling by air.
+Bookings for traveling with a small child, or those 2 or more years old, can be made online since a CRS would occupy a seat.

-Adults wishing for their children to occupy a seat would be subject to paying the applicable adult fare on any flight and must be placed in an approved child restraint seat (CRS).
+Adults wishing for their children to occupy a seat would be subject to paying the applicable adult fare on any flight and must be placed in an approved Child Restraint Seat (CRS).

-If you choose to travel with your child on your lap (at no additional charge), the child will not need a boarding pass; however, you will need to advise the ViaAir counter agent that you are traveling with a lap child.
+If you choose to travel with your child on your lap (at no additional charge), the child will not need a boarding pass; however, you will need to advise the Via Airlines counter agent that you are traveling with a lap child.

-Many child safety seats that are designed for use in automobiles are also appropriate for use on aircrafts.
+Many child safety seats designed for use in automobiles are also appropriate for use on aircrafts.
 Appropriate restraint devices should have hard sides and backs, include integrated shoulder straps, and secure to a passenger seat via channels through which the seat belt is threaded and attached.
 They should also carry two labels stating: “This child restraint system conforms to all applicable Federal motor vehicle safety standards”; and “This restraint is certified for use in motor vehicles and aircraft” in red lettering.

-Recent testing and research have led the FAA to ban the use on aircraft of certain types of child restraints that may be harmful to a child in the event of an emergency.
-Booster seats, vest and harness type child restraint systems and lap held child restraints (including belly belts) are not approved for use on and in aircrafts.
+Recent testing and research have led the FAA to ban certain types of child restraints for use on aircraft that may be harmful to a child in the event of an emergency.
+Booster seats, vest, harness-type child restraint systems, and lap held child restraints (including belly belts) are not approved for use on and in aircrafts.

-Although some that were manufactured before the FAA’s ban may carry an insignia and/or language indicating they are approved for aircraft use, please understand that they are no longer permitted.
+Although some CRS’s that were manufactured before the FAA’s ban may carry an insignia and/or language indicating they are approved for aircraft use, please understand that they are no longer permitted.

 You may choose to bring your child to the departure gate in a stroller or child carrier.

 Most child carriers are designed simply to provide convenience in carrying small babies.
-With the exception of a few recently manufactured automobile safety seats that convert to carriers, unfortunately these systems do not provide sufficient protection in order to to qualify as CRS.
+With the exception of a few recently manufactured automobile safety seats that convert to carriers, unfortunately these systems do not provide sufficient protection in order to qualify as CRS.

-You may carry your baby on and off the aircraft in a child carrier (provided it does not exceed the size limitations for personal items), but it must be properly stowed either underneath a seat or in an overhead bin for taxi, takeoff, and landing.
+You may carry your baby on and off the aircraft in a child carrier (provided it does not exceed the size limitations for personal items), but it must be properly stowed either underneath a seat or in an overhead bin during taxi, takeoff, and landing.

-If the stroller or child carrier exceeds the size limitations for personal items, the Customer Service Agent will "gate-check" the item (at no additional charge) to your final destination, and the item will be placed in the cargo compartment for transportation.
-When you reach your destination the item will be returned to you at the arrival gate.
+If the stroller or child carrier exceeds the size limitations for personal items, the Customer Service Agent will "gate-check" the item (at no additional charge) to your final destination and the item will be placed in the cargo compartment for transportation.
+When you reach your destination, the item will be returned to you at the arrival gate.

-CRS may be secured to any seat, excluding exit row seating.
+CRS may be secured to any seat excluding exit row seating.

 For a list of FAA safety recommendations for air travel with children, call the agency’s consumer information hotline at 1-866-835-5322.

-Our unaccompanied minor service is to ensure your child is boarded onto the aircraft, introduced to the flight attendant, chaperoned during connections and released to the appropriate person at their destination.
+Our unaccompanied minor service is to ensure your child is boarded onto the aircraft, introduced to the flight attendant, chaperoned during connections, and released to the appropriate person at their destination.
 Please note our flight attendants cannot continuously monitor an unaccompanied minor during their flight.